Recap: Supernatural S 08 E 04 Bitten

 - College Is High School Part 2

-- Lord of the Flies is a typical assignment in middle school or high school.
+- Lord of the Flies is a typical assignment in middle or high school.

-- Despite having very different stated career goals, the 3 main characters are in the same class and seem to have similar schedules.
+- Despite having very different stated career goals, the three main characters are in the same English or Literature class and seem to have similar schedules.